dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 378 - Multicore Operating Systems/Thread Local Storage.md

 `AArch64` defines `R18` as a **platform register**.
 The platform tells the compiler what to do with this register.

-These registers point to the thread control block (or whatever in the kernel defines what is unique to that thread).
+These registers point to the thread control block (TCB) (or whatever in the kernel defines what is unique to that thread).

 ### x86